Potentash

 FacebookTwitterWhatsApp

 I’m yet to meet someone that doesn’t like yoghurt apart from some people who may be lactose intolerant.
 The consistency in texture, satiety value, variety of flavours, and affordability make it the perfect snack.
-Yoghurt is basically fermented milk that is heated and mixed with two types of live bacteria, Lactobacillus bulgaricus, and Streptococcus thermophilus.
+Yoghurt or yogurt is basically fermented milk that is heated and mixed with two types of live bacteria, Lactobacillus bulgaricus, and Streptococcus thermophilus.

 The word yoghurt is Turkish in origin and comes from the verb “yogurmak” (to thicken).
 In fact, it is believed that yoghurt was being made in Turkey as far back as the 6th century BCE.
 The first use of yoghurt was believed to be by Central Asian herdsmen, who stored their extra goat’s milk in containers made out of animal stomachs to preserve it while on the go.
 Some of the milk stored in these skins, to their surprise, became thick and tart.
 More importantly, it was still edible.